maleadt/LLVM.jl/README.md

 Code Coverage: [![Coverage Status](https://codecov.io/gh/maleadt/LLVM.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/maleadt/LLVM.jl)

 This package provides a shallow wrapper around the LLVM C API.
-The entire API, wrapped by means of [Clang.jl](https://github.com/ihnorton/Clang.jl/), is available in the `LLVM.API` module.
+The API, wrapped by means of [Clang.jl](https://github.com/ihnorton/Clang.jl/), is available in the `LLVM.API` module.
 Higher-level wrappers will be added to the `LLVM` module as the need arises.